hapax/hapax.github.io/assets/chuzenji.md

 boardwalks 1400 meters above sea level.
 But the mass of cloud has settled onto the wetland as well as the lake, extinguishing my plans for a hike.
 I decide to explore the town instead.

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, then the tunnels and switchbacks which surmount the Akechidaira plateau, you come to a small town wedged between a sacred lake and a sacred mountain.
-Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
-In a perversely literal obedience to the latter, for over a thousand years, the region was closed to horses, cows, and women.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />